glorymlory/secure_mqtt/Documentation/report.md

 - More information, documentation and source code of Moquette can be found at `https://moquette-io.github.io/moquette/`

-**Encryption of Authentication Message and payloads**
+**Encryption of Authentication Message and payloads - Confidentiality**

-- We encrypt all the authentication messages between all clients and broker.
+- We encrypt all the `authentication` messages as well as `publish` messages between all clients and broker.
+- Encrypting the `authentication` messages ensures thats no malicious entity that is on the network monitoring packets can decipher the login credentials.
+- As such, we ensure that no client that is not authorized will be not be able to connect for to acquire the credentials.
 - We use the `Speck80 Block Cipher` to encrypt all the messages.
-- `Speck80` has been used as it is a lightweight block cipher that can be handled by most IoT devices while also providing substantial security measures.
+- `Speck80` has been used as it is a lightweight block cipher that can be handled by most IoT devices while also providing substantial security measures. `Speck` has been developed by the NSA and has been greatly optimized for software implementations.
 - The assumption we make: That the `broker` and `client` and already aware of the key used for encryption and decryption.
+We assume that certain key management mechanisms are already in place.

 *Function to encrypt message using Speck80 on publisher side:*
 ```